 Kat graduated from the Recreation & Leisure Studies program at the University of Georgia with a B.S. in Education.
 In 2007, Kat was honored as the University of Georgia College of Education Professional Alumni of the Year.
 The ACA awarded Kat the National Service Award celebrating her work volunteering for both multiple ACA regions and on the national level.
 She is a current member of the ACA National Awards Committee.
 And serves on the Editorial Advisory Committee as both a frequent contributor and member of Camping Magazine.
 Most recently, she was inducted into the Pioneers in Camping, an honor society of camp professionals who have worked in the field for 30 years.

-Camp Kudzu is privileged to have an outstanding and dedicated group of volunteers who generously donate their time and talents by serving on our Board of Directors.
+Camp Kudzu is honored to have an outstanding and dedicated group of volunteers who generously donate their time and talents by serving on our Board of Directors.
 Our work would not be possible without their efforts.

 Human Resources Consultant